 The “lossy compression” is what happens in your camera when a picture is taken in JPEG format.
 Essentially, the camera is programmed to compress the pixels into a smaller file size, discarding some of those pixels.
 Depending on what setting you have selected for recording your camera images, there will be more or less compression.
 For instance, if you choose the largest file size you can for shooting, your camera will discard less information than if you choose a smaller setting.

 So, let’s say you want to take as many pictures as possible on your storage card.
 The most logical setting is to pick the smallest available picture size, and let’s assume that it is 640 x 480, when the camera is capable of taking a full size photo at 3648 x 2736 (this is possible with a 10-megapixel camera).
-What the camera does is “throw away” all those extra pixels.
+The camera “throws away” all those extra pixels.
 What you see on the LCD is the same as if you took the picture at full size, but when you try to enlarge that photo to print is at, say, 5 x 7, the quality will be unacceptable.
-You will see blotchy parts in the picture that we lovingly refer to as “pixelization”.
+You will see blotchy parts in the picture that we lovingly refer to as “pixelization.”

 Then when you further process that image on your computer using some sort of image processing software like Photoshop, it is compressed even more each time you save the image.
 Most people do not save and resave their images, but it can be a problem if you do.